hazeljoyc/hazeljoyc/README.md

 ### ⭐ About Me

 Hi!
 I’m Hazel, a first-year Computer Engineering major at De Anza College.
 I’m passionate about hardware–software integration and creative tech.
-I love taking on hands-on projects, collaborating in hackathons, and learning new tools that push me to grow as an engineer.
+I love taking on hands-on projects, collaborating, and learning new tools that push me to grow as an engineer.

 Creating a presentable profile is my first step.
 Come follow along on my journey ✨